Muhadev/lendsqr-wallet-service/README.md

 - **Input Validation** - Comprehensive request validation using Joi
 - **Error Handling** - Centralized error handling with detailed logging

+> ℹ️ **Note on KYC Implementation**
+A Know Your Customer (KYC) feature is currently under development as part of extended functionality.
+While not included in the original assessment requirements, this feature is being built and tested in the controller layer (`KYCController.ts`) and demonstrates proactive security integration.

 ### Security Features
 - **Password Hashing** - bcrypt with configurable salt rounds
 - **JWT Authentication** - Secure token-based authentication